 Customers electing to use Octopus Cloud don't have the same maintenance responsibilities of the Octopus Server as customers who elect to self-host.
 We handle all the upgrades and database maintenance for you.

 We impose storage limits on your instance to keep your file consumption and database size as small as possible.

-- The internal feed package retention policy is also defaulted to 30 days.
+- The internal package feed retention policy is also defaulted to

 Octopus Cloud and Self-Hosted Octopus Deploy

 Customers on either platform will need to make some configuration changes to keep Octopus Deploy running as smoothly as possible.

 - Configure runbook retention policies.
 Each runbook has its own retention policy.
 The default is 100 runbook runs per environment.
 Please see our section on runbook retention policies for more details.